robertobatts/aws-certification-notes/notes/04-ec2-fundamentals.md

 ![[spot-instance-onetime-vs-persistent.png]]

 ### EC2 Dedicated Hosts
-- A physical server with EC2 instance capacity fulli dedicated to your use
+- A physical server with EC2 instance capacity fully dedicated to your use
-- Allows you to a ddress compliance requirements in your company and use your existing server-bound software licenses
+- Allows you to address compliance requirements in your company and use your existing server-bound software licenses
 - Purchasing Options:
 	- On-Demand
 	- Reserved